CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 ## Code architecture

 The project is a multi module project to easily divide the different parts of the code.
-The project is divided in three main modules: Core, UI and Rest.
+The project is divided in four main modules: Core, UI, Rest and integrationTest.

 ### Core